artofthepossible/ask-gordon-walkthrough/README.md

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit issues, feature requests, or pull requests to help improve this walkthrough.
+Disclaimer:
+By using this tutorial, you acknowledge that:
+The Author is Not Responsible for any containers that achieve sentience and demand rights

 ## 📄 License